 How to Integrate Trauma-Informed Care into Treatment

-So now that we’ve seen the core principles of a trauma-informed approach, here a few ways those principles can be incorporated into basic counseling skills.
+So now that we’ve seen the core principles of a trauma-informed approach, here a few ways those principles can be incorporated into clinical treatment:

+An initial screening can inform the remainder of a client’s therapy.
 A trauma-informed therapist understands the prevalence and widespread impacts of trauma and will take a comprehensive developmental history in early sessions.
-This will help identify which approaches may be necessary for a specific client.
+This can help identify which approaches may be necessary for a specific client.

 But it’s important to remember that not every client who is suffering from trauma knows that trauma is part of the problem.
 For example, many clients don’t think of themselves as having suffered abuse or neglect.